modelscope/data-juicer/docs/DeveloperGuide.md

 ]
 ```

-4. When an operator has package dependencies listed in `environments/science_requires.txt`, you need to add the corresponding dependency packages to the `OPS_TO_PKG` dictionary in `data_juicer/utils/auto_install_mapping.py` to support dependency installation at the operator level.
+4. When an operator has third-party package dependencies, use `LazyLoader` to load them at runtime rather than importing at module level.
+This follows the same convention used across all core operators (see [`data_juicer/utils/lazy_loader.py`](../data_juicer/utils/lazy_loader.py) and the [Operator Plugins](OperatorPlugins.md) guide).
+No manual requirements file is needed — Data-Juicer will auto-install missing packages on first use.

 5. Now you can use this new OP with custom arguments in your own config files!